 As you already know, dBs Music prides itself on working alongside industry professionals and giving our students access to the very best advice and expertise in the business.
-Recently during our Industry Week for our soon to be graduates, we had the pleasure of welcoming Ben from We Are Audio to our panel discussion while his business partner Ruth gave us some tips on sound design....
+We had the pleasure of meeting Ruth from We Are Audio where she also shared her pro tips on designing sound for screens....

 1. Identify The “Feel” Of The Project

 - Every project has a mood.
 Try to get inside the mind of the director or editor, work out what emotional response they want from their audience and do your best to enhance it.

 - Can you use sound to add to the visual storyline?
 Use your sound design to inform the viewer what’s going on behind the camera, try to bring the environment around the characters to life.

 - Try to build a sound world that enhances the story.
 This sometimes means creating your own atmosphere beds with tones rather than real environmental sounds.

 2. Work Fast And Instinctively At The Beginning